The Sphinx Public Data Release: Forward Modelling High-Redshift JWST Observations with Cosmological Radiation Hydrodynamics Simulations: Methods

 \sphinxtw{} was run over the period from February~2019 to November~2020 on the JUWELS\footnote{\url{https://www.fz-juelich.de/en/ias/jsc/systems/supercomputers/juwels}} and Joliot-Curie ROME\footnote{\url{https://www-hpc.cea.fr/en/Joliot-Curie.html}} supercomputers and used 63 million CPU-hours to reach a final redshift of 4.64, when the volume is completely reionized.
 As for all \sphinx{} volumes, we use the \ramses{} adaptive mesh refinement code \citep{Teyssier2002} with full radiation-hydrodynamics to model the propagation of LyC photons and their interactions with hydrogen and helium \citep{Rosdahl2018, Rosdahl2015}.
 Gas cells are refined on mass and Jeans length, with a minimum cell width of 76 co-moving pc, corresponding to 11 physical pc at $z=6$.
 The dark matter particle mass is $2.5 \times 10^5~{\rm M_{\odot}}$, allowing halos to be resolved approximately down to the atomic cooling limit, and stellar particles, representing stellar populations, have initial masses of $400~{\rm M_{\odot}}$.
 Stars are formed out of the gas with a variable local efficiency that depends on the thermo-turbulent properties of the gas.
 Supernova feedback is performed using the mechanical model described in \cite{Kimm2014,Kimm2015}, that adapts to the local conditions in order to generate a consistent final momentum from the Sedov-Taylor phase.
-To obtain strong enough suppression in star formation, we assume 4 SN explosions per 100~$~{\rm M_{\odot}}$, which is significantly more than found with standard initial mass functions observed in our local environment \citep[but see][]{Katz2022-CII-OIII}.
+To obtain strong enough suppression in star formation, we assume 4 SN explosions per 100~$~{\rm M_{\odot}}$, which is significantly more than found with standard initial mass functions observed in our local environment \citep[but see][]{Katz2022-CII-OIII}. \sphinx{} does not include black hole formation or AGN feedback due to its small volume, although new data is suggesting that black holes may be more relevant than realised at early epochs \citep{Greene2023,Matthee2023b,Kocevski2023}.
 Gas and stellar metallicity is tracked with a single scalar, and we describe below how we extract individual metal species and ionization states of the gas in post-processing.
 We use the \bpass{} version 2.2.1 SED model \citep{Stanway2018} to calculate the injected LyC luminosities of stellar populations as a function of their ages and metallicities.
 We use two LyC radiation groups on-the-fly (13.6~eV-24.59~eV and 24.59~eV-$\infty$), but post-process the simulation snapshots used in this data release with two additional lower-energy radiation groups (5.6~eV-11.2~eV and 11.2~eV-13.6~eV) to more accurately predict metal ionization states with ionization potentials lower than H~{ I}.
 Non-equilibrium thermochemistry of hydrogen and helium is performed on-the-fly, with the contribution of metals to cooling tabulated using \cloudy{} for high temperatures and approximated with the fit from \cite{Rosen1995} for low temperature.
 The cosmological initial conditions are generated using \music{} \citep{Hahn2011} and have been selected to produce a typical patch of the Universe in terms of the halo mass function.
 We use $\Lambda$CDM cosmological parameters compatible with the \cite{Ade2014}: $\Omega_{\rm m} = 0.3175$, $\Omega_{\Lambda} = 0.6825$, $\Omega_{\rm b} = 0.049$, $\sigma_8 = 0.83$, $H_0 = 67.11 \ \ {\rm km\ s^{-1}\ Mpc^{-1}}$.

 \adaptahop{} \citep{Tweed2009} is used for dark matter halo identification, with halo finder parameters as described in \cite{Rosdahl2022}.
 For each halo, we designate its occupant galaxy to consist of all gas and stellar particles enclosed within its virial radius.